d0k3/GodMode9/README.md

 ## Write permissions system
-GodMode9 provides a write permissions system, which will protect you from accidentually damaging you system, losing data and/or modifying important system data.
+GodMode9 provides a write permissions system, which will protect you from accidentually damaging your system, losing data and/or modifying important system data.
 To unlock a write permission, an unlock sequence must be entered.
 This is not possible by accident.
 The write permission system is based on colors and the top bar on the top screen will change color according to the current write permission level.
 No permission above the yellow level can be unlocked on SafeMode9.
 * __Green:__ Modification to system files is not possible on this permission level.
 You can't edit or delete savegames and installed data.
 However, keep in mind that any non-system related or custom stuff on your SD card is not protected.
 * __Yellow:__ You can modify system files on this permission level.
 Data that is unique to your console and cannot be gotten from anywhere else is still not modifyable.
 Any damages you introduce can be fixed in software, but loss of savegames and installed data is possible if you are not careful. __A NAND backup is highly recommended starting at this level.__
 * __Orange:__ This is similar to the yellow permission level, but, in addition, allows edits to console unique data.
 Any damages you introduce are still fixable in software, but if you play around with this, __having a NAND backup is an absolute requirement__.